 Photodissociation Dynamics of highly excited molecules

-When investigating the dynamics of highly excited molecules, our goal is to understand what happens to a molecule excited to energies close to its ionization limit.
-That energy region is usually dominated by Rydberg, valence (e.g. ion pair) and ionic states, whose interaction (or lack of interaction) we want to understand better.
-In collaboration with the group of Prof. A. Kvaran (University of Iceland, Iceland) we have looked into the dynamics of HBr, CH3Br and CH3I.
+When a molecule is excited with energies close to its ionization limit it can end up in Rydberg, valence (e.g. ion pair) or ionic states.
+The interaction between those states determines what happens to the molecule and those are what we want to understand in more detail.
+In collaboration with the group of Prof. A. Kvaran (University of Iceland, Iceland) we have looked into the dynamics of HBr, CH3Br, CH3I and acetylene.

 A. Haflidason, P. Glodic, G. Koumarianou, P. C. Samartzis and A. Kvaran, Two-color studies of CH3Br excitation dynamics with MPI and slice imaging, Phys .Chem.
 Chem.
 Phys.
 21, 10391 (2019)

 K. Matthiasson, G. Koumarianou, M. X. Jiang, P. Glodic, P. C. Samartzis, A. Kvaran, Formation of highly excited iodine atoms from multiphoton excitation of CH3I, Phys .Chem.
 Chem.
 Phys.
 22, 4984 (2020)

 M. X. Jiang, I. C. Giannakidis, P. C. Samartzis, A. Kvaran, Multiphoton breakdown of acetylene; formation of organic building block fragments, Phys.
 Chem.
 Chem.
 Phys.
 25, 1690 (2023)